ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### Field Definition options

-The Image Field Type supports one `FieldDefinition` option: the maximum size for the file.
+The Image field type supports one `FieldDefinition` option: the maximum size for the file.

 !!!note